Indie Retailer Month – Nielsen Sérverzlun

 I look for unusual products that are both functional and fun.
 I love fair trade products and I have about five or six of those and products from individual artists.
 I also love things that people would maybe not choose for their house, for example, insects in frames, animal bones, handmade voodoo dolls and so on.
 I want the customer to come in and find something for everyone.

-How did discover our brand and what do you like about Donna Wilson’s products?
+How did you discover our brand and what do you like about Donna Wilson’s products?

 At a trade show in Paris [Maison&Objet].
 I absolutely love the colours, patterns and the quality of the products.
 They always bring a smile to the customers’ faces.
 I have some of the creatures and the kids love to come in and give them a hug.
 It’s a family-friendly company with lots of joy in it.